-If the fund's shareholders tender an amount of fund shares that exceeds the repurchase offer amount established by the fund's directors, the fund may repurchase an additional amount of shares not to exceed two percent of the fund's outstanding common stock.
-In the event that the additional two percent is not enough to satisfy all tender requests, or the fund chooses not to exercise its ability to increase the repurchase offer amount within the available limits, the fund may (1) first accept all tenders by shareholders holding fewer than one hundred shares before prorating the shares tendered by others, or (2) accept by lot shares tendered by shareholders who tender all shares held by them and who have made an "all or none" or "minimum or none" election after first accepting all stock tendered by shareholders who have not made such an election.
+If the fund's shareholders tender an amount of fund shares that exceeds the repurchase offer amount established by the fund's directors, the fund may repurchase an additional amount of shares not to exceed two per cent of the fund's outstanding common stock.
+In the event that the additional two per cent is not enough to satisfy all tender requests, or the fund chooses not to exercise its ability to increase the repurchase offer amount within the available limits, the fund may:

+- First accept all tenders by shareholders holding fewer than one hundred shares before prorating the shares tendered by others; or - Accept by lot shares tendered by shareholders who tender all shares held by them and who have made an "all or none" or "minimum or none" election after first accepting all stock tendered by shareholders who have not made such an election[18].

 In practice, funds have generally used the former option.